-Dr. Jem Tosh (they/she) is a Chartered Member of the British Psychological Society (BPS) and a Full member of the Canadian Psychological Association.
+Dr. Jem Tosh (they/she) is a Chartered Member and Associate Fellow of the British Psychological Society (BPS), a Full member of the Canadian Psychological Association, and a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC).
 They are the Founding Director of psygentra, an organisation that specialises in the psychology of gender and trauma, and the author of several books: Perverse Psychology (Tosh, 2015), Psychology and Gender Dysphoria: Feminist and Transgender Perspectives (Tosh, 2016), and The Body and Consent in Psychology, Psychiatry, and Medicine: A Therapeutic Rape Culture (Tosh, 2020).
 Jem won multiple awards for her PhD research, including the Psychology of Women & Equalities Section Postgraduate Prize and her first book was shortlisted for a BPS Book Award.
 In 2020 Jem and their co-authors were awarded by the Gender Identity Research and Education Society (GIRES) for their commentary critiquing 'desistance' research regarding trans youth, which was published in the International Journal of Transgender Health as well as an edited collection by Routledge.

 Jem's work draws on critical discursive psychology and intersectionality theory in genealogical analyses of historical and contemporary archival documents related to gender, sexuality, and violence.
 She has been a member of the Discourse Unit: Centre for Qualitative and Theoretical Research on the Reproduction and Transformation of Language, Subjectivity, and Practice since her PhD studies, where her Director of Studies was Professor Erica Burman.
 Jem delivered several seminars at the Discourse Unit during their PhD and was a Guest Editor for a special issue of the Annual Review of Critical Psychology on gender and sexuality.
 She is also a Fellow of The Critical Institute: Centre for Critical Psychology.